 Children can start in Kindergarten soon after they are three years old.
 The safe and loving atmosphere helps them to make their first move away from the security of their own home, and older children in the group help the adults welcome and care for the little ones.

 Each Kindergarten group has a mixed age range from 3 year olds to those who are in their seventh year and looking forward to class 1.
-The Kindergarten session takes place in the morning and afternoon care is also available.
+The Kindergarten session takes place in the morning.

 The Kindergarten follows a gentle and strong rhythm of free play as well as more structured activities such as simple craftwork and handwork activities, baking in the outdoor bread oven and painting.
 Outdoor playtime, garden activities, and a weekly walk allow for a connection to nature and lots of fresh air.
 The days are enriched with singing, stories and puppet plays.

 A strong sense of rhythm runs through the week and the year with activities that follow the cycle of the seasons and the celebration of festivals.